EdgarBurelo/Word-Guess-Game/README.md

 # Word-Guess-Game (CLASSIC NESS THEME)

-BURELO ENTERTAINMENT SYSTEM brings the newest game.
+Burelo Entertainment System brings the newest game.
 Guess right the word before you run out of chances.

 # Instructions
 Choose a letter from the alphabet and guess the hidden word.
 When you guess wrong the chances will decrease in one.
 If you guess right the letter will be displayed.